-The provision (benefit) for income taxes is based on various rates set by federal, state, provincial and local authorities and is affected by permanent and temporary differences between financial accounting and tax reporting requirements.
-For the years ended December 31, 2016, 2015 and 2014, our statutory rate, which is a combined federal and state rate, has ranged between 38.1% and 45.6%.
-During 2016, we recognized an income tax provision of \$4.4 million.
-The effective annual income tax rate for 2016 was 26.7%.
+During 2016, we recognized an income tax provision of \$4.4 million, or 26.7% of pretax income.
 The principal reasons for the difference between the statutory rate and the estimated annual effective rate for 2016 relate to the effects of the tax deduction under Internal Revenue Code Section 179D and production tax credits to which we are entitled from plants we own.